tnmch/tnmch.github.io/_posts/AceBear-2018/2018-01-28-TetShopping.md

 $result = $jdb->fetch_assoc($prepare_qr);
 `

-means here if we manipulate something how we can inject quote without make the filter remove it
+means here if we manipulate it we can inject quote without make the filter remove it

 As we have `vsprintf`, we can send %c and convert any ASCII code to char